Zimbra-Community/owncloud-zimlet/README.md

 This will add ownCloud under the same domain as your Zimbra server: https://zimbraserver.example.com/owncloud/

 Modify the default COS to expand the Zimlets menu by default: zmprov mc default zimbraPrefZimletTreeOpen TRUE

+In the ownCloud server, comment a line in the css so the Deleted Items menu becomes visible in Zimbra:

+    /var/www/html/owncloud/apps/files/css/files.css
+    .nav-trashbin {
+    /*	position: fixed !important; */

 ========================================================================